Interval Measure is a financial ratio that allows a company to understand

 Also known as asset management ratios, efficiency ratios judge the efficiency in the management of assets.
 Assets are employed to generate sales for a firm and these ratios determine how well the asset is utilized to efficiently generate or convert an asset into sales.
 Important activity/ efficiency/turnover ratios are inventory turnover, average collection period, receivables turnover, fixed assets turnover, and total asset turnover.

 Growth ratios are the measures of growth of a firm.
 Factors such as investment in the fixed asset, profit margins, retention ratio etc are responsible for the growth of a firm.
 Growth ratios are of two types such as internal growth rate and sustainable growth rate (when external financing is used to support growth).
 It is said that higher growth can be achieved when external financing used.

-These ratios are the mainly utilized for analyzing the worth of a stock in share market or to value a company as a whole.
+These ratios mainly help to analyze the worth of stock in the share market or to value a company as a whole.
 Valuation ratios include price to earnings ratio, dividend yield, market value to book value etc.

-DuPont is a US based company established in 1802.
+DuPont is a US company and its establishment was in 1802.
 It has pioneered a method of financial analysis widely used by the business organization.
-It has not produced any ratio but has come up with inter-relationship between some ratios to understand cause and effect of a ratio to others.
+It has not produced any ratios but has come up with inter-relationship between some ratios to understand the cause and effect of a ratio to others.
 For example, DuPont Analysis defines Return on Assets as the product of Net Profit Margin and Total Asset Turnover Ratio.